RealShocky/privacypolicy/README.md

 **Effective Date: [05/01/2024]**

 **Introduction:**
-Welcome to the privacy policy of [Your Business Name] ("we", "us", or "our").
+Welcome to the privacy policy of [Vibration Robotics] ("we", "us", or "our").
 We are committed to protecting your personal information and your right to privacy.
-If you have any questions or concerns about our policy or our practices regarding your personal information, please contact us at [Your Contact Information].
+If you have any questions or concerns about our policy or our practices regarding your personal information, please contact us at [contact@vibrationrobotics.com].

 **Table of Contents:**
 1. What Information Do We Collect?